-All the models in our fitness tracker and smartphone reviews connect to your smartphone or sync directly to your computer, the former option being the easiest to use.
-And the features you'll find them loaded with at the moment are described below.
-If you don't want to lug around your smartphone every time you go for a walk/run, etc, that's no problem either, as most of them store data on your activity and only need to connect periodically with your phone.
+All the models in our fitness tracker and smartwatch reviews connect to your smartphone or sync directly to your computer, the former option being the easiest to use.
+The features you'll find them loaded with at the moment are described below.
+If you don't want to carry your smartphone every time you go for a walk/run, etc, that's no problem either, as most of them store data on your activity and only need to sync periodically with your phone.